-At the same time in the industrial automation, machinery, and plant engineering sectors the quantities for volume production and NRE costs in leading edge semiconductor technologies require , which yield high amounts of dies-per-wafer.
-For example, for smart power technologies analogue/mixed signal capabilities are of key importance and do not require “More Moore”.
+At the same time, in the industrial automation, machinery, and plant engineering sectors the quantities for volume production and NRE costs in leading edge semiconductor technologies require more mature technology nodes, which yield high amounts of dies-per-wafer.
+For example, for smart power technologies analogue/mixed signal capabilities are of key importance and do not require “More Moore” but novel materials, innovative designs, and improved synergies on system level.

 The communication sector is an excellent example how Europe can retain its leadership from the 4th and 5th generation radio communications technology in the upcoming 6th generation (6G) communication technology and infrastructure, as well as in complementary wireless low-power short range technologies enabling efficient IoT implementations.
 To make 5G and 6G technology not only available for consumers (smart phones), but also for industrial applications, the technology must be smoothly integrated in existing and upcoming industrial communication systems.
 Access to that technology for both large and small enterprises must be simple and cost effective.
-5G and 6G must be made Industry 4.0 compliant.
-As a matter of fact, the European communication industry has played a leading role in the standardization and development of the 2G/3G/4G/5G communication technology, including the corresponding IP. is important to protect the mobile networks and billions of connected devices against hacking, data theft and sabotage.
+5G and 6G must be made Industry 4.0 compliant and combining both terrestrial and non-terrestrial networks.
+As a matter of fact, the European communication industry has played a leading role in the standardization and development of the 2G/3G/4G/5G communication technology, including the corresponding IP.
+USA and Asian countries are investing Public funds to support their industries to be able to compete in 6G enabled networks business.
+Europe needs to match this by supporting local vendors in 6G, RDI speed-up to generate IP, define global standards, develop key technologies and related micro-electronics, ensure highly adaptable end-to-end communications solutions, and reliably guarantee cyber security through innovative approaches.
+This is important to protect the mobile networks and billions of connected devices against hacking, data theft and sabotage.
 This will require advanced communication infrastructure, devices and applications provided by the European microelectronics and communication technologies industry.
 Also, virtualisation of hardware and interoperable interfaces for communication systems like cloud-native RAN and core networks will require high-performance processors, software integration and application ecosystems.
-For the first time with 6G, commercial communication standard will use millimetre wave frequency bands.
-Manufacturing processes and components throughout all production layers are currently not available for these frequencies and need to be developed for commercial mass production, including R&D and test & measurement solutions.To position Europe well for these communication challenges, it is imperative to establish technologies, design, and develop infrastructure-, system test solutions in a leading and self-determined manner.
+For the first time with advanced 5G and 6G, commercial communication standards will use millimetre wave frequency bands in Europe.
+Manufacturing processes and components throughout all production layers are currently not available for these frequencies and need to be developed for commercial mass production, including R&D and test & measurement solutions.

+Photonics technologies provide highly integrated optical communications products based on optical System-on-Chip technology, enhancing very energy efficient data transmission over longer distances and providing provide more bandwidth to end-users.
+Data centres today are scaling up to meet the continuous growing demand for higher bandwidths.
+Integrated photonic optical transceivers overcome this challenge by creating more energy-efficient photonics-based products that provide high transfer speeds against a lower energy footprint.
+To position Europe well for these communication challenges, it is imperative to establish technologies, design, and develop infrastructure-, system- and test solutions in a leading and self-determined manner.
 Although the 6G roll-out will only happen from 2028 onwards, the IP generation and technology development starts now.
 Let’s make 6G “made in Europe”!